DarianaIbarra/Proyect-1/Bioinformatic_Analysis-main/Data_Extracion_Code_Clean_Up/README.md

 # information was used to then determine whether these SNPs could affect protein-coding genes.
 # Genes were cross-referenced with Ensembl REST API to determine their gene type.

-# All protein-coding genes were then inputted into cytoscape in order to build
+# All protein-coding genes were then inputted into UnitProtKB to obtain their ID and then into cytoscape in order to build
 # a protein-protein interaction network.
 All data was then downloaded and processed
 # through python.